addok/addok/docs/config.md

     LOG_NOT_FOUND = False

-#### PROCESSORS_PYPATHS (iterable of python paths)
+#### PROCESSORS_PYPATHS (iterable of Python paths)
 Define the various functions to preprocess the text, before indexing and searching.
-It's an `iterable` of python paths.
-Some functions are built in (mainly for French at this time, but you can point to any python function that is on the pythonpath).
+It's an `iterable` of Python paths.
+Some functions are built in (mainly for French at this time, but you can point to any Python function that is on the pythonpath).

     PROCESSORS_PYPATHS = [